Forced transaction flow

 This guide explains the nuances of forced transactions during sequencer downtime.

-Users are able to force-include deposit transactions, which can initiate withdrawals, at any time.
+In the OP Stack, forced transactions serve as a mechanism to ensure transaction inclusion, even during sequencer downtime.
+Users are able to force-include transactions, which can initiate withdrawals, at any time.
 However, there are important nuances to understand about the chain derivation pipeline and sequencer behavior.

 Key concepts